 UFCW Local 7 President Kim CordovaKim Cordova, President of UFCW Local 7 of Colorado and Wyoming

-Kim Cordova was elected President of the UFCW Local 7 in 2009 and is currently serving her fourth term.
+Kim Cordova was elected President of the UFCW Local 7 in 2009 and is currently serving her fifth term.
 She is the first woman, in its 150-year history, to lead Local 7 and also serves as Vice President of UFCW International.
 Cordova believes when there is a strong labor movement, there is a strong middle class – the key to rebuilding the economies of Colorado and Wyoming.

 Cordova, a Local 7 union member for 35 years and counting, has dedicated her career to fighting for the health, safety, and wellbeing of working people.
 In 1985, while still in high school, she began her career as a grocery bagger for Safeway.
 While working at the store she was held at gunpoint, an experience that sparked her passion for workplace safety.
 After eight years at Safeway, in several positions including stocker, checker, and baker, she was hired in 1993 as a Local 7 union organizer and later union representative.
 She served in that position until May 2009 when she returned to work at a Safeway.